Web Scraping Yellow Pages in 2026 with ScrapingBee

 Get Started with Python on Your Device

-Python provides the opportunity to easily import external libraries.
-To use its package manager pip, open your Terminal (Command Prompt for Windows) and type pip install <package name>
+Python makes it easy to install and use external libraries.
+To use its package manager pip, open your Terminal (Command Prompt for Windows) and type pip install <package name>.
+For Yellow Pages scraping, here are the main packages you will need to scrape data with our HTML API:

-pandas – a powerful toolkit for data analysis and manipulation, featuring structures like DataFrames that reorganize business information from HTML content into a readable and understandable format.
+• pandas – a powerful toolkit for data analysis and manipulation, featuring structures like DataFrames that reorganize business information from HTML content into a readable and understandable format.

-To install these packages, open your Terminal, or Command Prompt on windows devices, and enter this pip command:
+To install these packages, open your Terminal, or Command Prompt on Windows devices, and enter this pip command:

 pip install scrapingbee pandas